-The workshop will be held in the on the campus of Eindhoven University of Technology.
+The workshop will be held on the campus of Eindhoven University of Technology.
 The campus is located in the city centre of Eindhoven.
 Please see below for directions.
 Amsterdam Schiphol Airport (AMS) is a nearby airport with many intercontinental connections, from which Eindhoven can be reached by train (direct connection available, travel time ±1.5 hours).
 In addition, it is possible to fly directly to Eindhoven Airport (EIN) from many European cities.

 Participants should arrange their own accommodation.
 The city centre is within walking distance from the university campus (±15 minutes).